TruFaaS/TruFaaS-External-Component/README.md

 # TruFaaS External Component
-This component is responsible for conducting trust-related calculations and verification in *_TruFaaS_*.
+This artifact contains the source code for the *_TruFaaS External Component_*, which is responsible for conducting trust-related calculations and verification in *_TruFaaS_*.

-##  Installation Guide
+##  Deployment Guide
 ### Prerequisites
 ```
 require Go 1.19 or later